 Isola Bella, the beautiful Island, near Taormina, Sicily

-For all the beach lovers out there, the small island of Isola Bella off the northeastern coast of Sicily is a must-visit during your vacation.
-If you love relaxing on the beach and have spent time looking up the best beaches in all of Italy, chances are high that Isola Bella was on some of those lists.
+For all the beach lovers, the small island of Isola Bella off the northeastern coast of Sicily is a must-visit during your vacation.
+If you love relaxing on the beach and have looked up the best beaches in Italy, chances are high that Isola Bella was on some of those lists.
 And for good reasons.
-The “beautiful island” — as it is translated into English — offers visitors some of the most amazing views of any beach in all of Italy.
+The “beautiful island” — as translated into English — offers visitors some of the most amazing views of any beach in Italy.

 Spend Time in Taormina